mpdf/mpdf.github.io/headers-footers/method-3.md

 # Setting a named header at the start of a document

-<p>When using a <span class="smallblock">NAMED</span> header on the first page, remember that mPDF writes the header as the first page is started.
-This is usually when you first use WriteHTML() which automatically triggers an AddPage().</p>
+When using a <span class="smallblock">NAMED</span> header on the first page, remember that mPDF writes the header as the first page is started.
+This is usually when you first use WriteHTML() which automatically triggers an AddPage().

 {% highlight php %}
 Example #3 - SetHeaderByName()